ylem-co/ylem/README.md

 * query_task_run_results
 * notification_task_run_results

-## 3. Configure environment variables in .env files
+## 3. (Optional) Configure environment variables in .env files

 Some particular integrations might require extra steps and using `.env` files.
+Configure them if you need to.

-More information is in [our documentation](https://docs.ylem.co/open-source-edition/configuring-integrations-with-.env-variables).
+The list of such integrations and more information about them is in [our documentation](https://docs.ylem.co/open-source-edition/configuring-integrations-with-.env-variables).

 ## 4. Install from pre-build containers